abbas-taher/the-4-ways-to-group-sum-count-spark-snippets/README.md

 In this post, I would like to share a few code snippets that can help understand Spark 2.0 API.
 I am using the Spark Shell to execute the code, but you can also compile the code on Scala IDE for Eclipse and execute it on Hortonworks 2.5 as described in a previous article or Cloudera CDH sandboxes.

-For illustration purposes, I am using 6 data pairs that represent sales records each with an id and a value as follows:
+For illustration purposes, the data consisting of key-value pair represents 6 sales records each with an id and a value as follows:

      Seq( ("idA", 2), ("idA", 4), ("idB", 3), ("idB",5),("idB",10),("idC",7) )